-Ascelia Pharma operates in the pharmaceutical industry, which is subject to strict laws, rules and regulations The regulatory framework entails high requirements with respect to e g clinical studies, sales permits, production, marketing, distribution, packaging, labelling, security, efficacy and quality.
-Ascelia Pharma believes that it will incur significant costs for regulatory compliance, e g through consultancy services within relevant areas and increased administrative expenses due to the planned expansion of the organisation with regards to i a clinical and regulatory affairs, in the future.
-If Ascelia Pharma does not meet the legal and regulatory obligations it could have a materially negative affect on future revenue and earnings.
+Ascelia Pharma operates in the pharmaceutical industry, which is subject to strict laws, rules and regulations.
+The regulatory framework entails high requirements with respect to e g clinical studies, sales permits, production, marketing, distribution, packaging, labelling, security, efficacy and quality.
+Ascelia Pharma believes that it will incur significant costs in the future for regulatory compliance, e g through consultancy services within relevant areas.
+If Ascelia Pharma does not meet the legal obligations it could have a materially negative affect on future revenue and earnings.